A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 5. Soil compaction – the underestimated physical factor

-Besides biological depletion and humus loss, there is a third key factor: structural breakdown due to compaction.
-Soil is not just made up of material –It consists of pore spaces.
+In addition to biological impoverishment and humus loss, there is a third central factor: structural collapse due to compaction.
+Soil does not just consist of material –it consists of pore spaces.

 6. Nutrient buffering – why structure and minerals are crucial